hkh112/cuFE/README.md

 0) This source code provides the prediction of SVM.

-    We need to get a model file after training by libsvm library.
+    We need to get a model file after training a dataset by libsvm library.

+    The dataset is in https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/

     The command for training is as follows:

     $ ./svm-train (data file)